rmgk/consysT-project.github.io/index.md

 obj1.ref().myMethod();
 ```

+### Consistency
-* **Consistency.** Boost performance or increase consistency by simply stating your desired replication strategy as a *consistency level*.
+Boost performance or increase consistency by simply stating your desired replication strategy as a *consistency level*.
 Just define the consistency level, e.g., Weak, when you create a replicated object and the consysT middleware manages the rest.

 ```java
 //Define consistency as part of the type.
 JRef<@Weak MyClass> obj1 = ...
 ```

+### Correctness
-* **Correctness.** The special *consistency type system* ensures that consistency guarantees can not be corrupted.
+The special *consistency type system* ensures that consistency guarantees can not be corrupted.
 The type system ensures that objects that are Strong are affected by objects that are Weak.
 This type system does not only check explicit data-flow but also implicit information-flow.

 ```java
 JRef<@Weak MyClass> obj1 = sys.replicate(MyClass.class);